Rocco Rock: World Championship Wrestling (1996–1998)

-At the outset of 1996, the Public Enemy signed with World Championship Wrestling (WCW).
+By late-1995, both WCW and the WWF were courting the Public Enemy.
+At the outset of 1996, the Public Enemy signed with WCW.
 They debuted on the January 15, 1996 episode of WCW Monday Nitro, defeating the American Males.
 Soon after arriving, they began a long-running feud with the Nasty Boys.
 At Clash of the Champions XXXII, the two teams wrestled one another to a double disqualification.
 At SuperBrawl VI in February 1996, the Nasty Boys defeated the Public Enemy in a falls count anywhere match.
 At Bash at the Beach in July 1996, the Nasty Boys defeated the Public Enemy in a dog collar match.

 On the September 23, 1996 episode of WCW Monday Nitro, the Public Enemy defeated Harlem Heat to win the WCW World Tag Team Championship.
 Their reign lasted until the October 1, 1996 episode of WCW Saturday Night, where Harlem Heat regained the titles.
 The Public Enemy continued to compete in WCW's tag team division for the remainder of the year.
 In December 1996, they took part in WCW's "Christmas Brawl" tour of Germany.

 In early 1997, the Public Enemy had a series of matches against the Faces of Fear and Harlem Heat, culminating in a triangle match at SuperBrawl VII that was won by the Public Enemy.
 At Uncensored in March 1997, Harlem Heat defeated the Public Enemy.
 At Spring Stampede in April 1997, the Public Enemy defeated Jeff Jarrett and Steve McMichael.
 At Slamboree in May 1997, the Public Enemy defeated Harlem Heat in a dark match.
 For the remainder of the year, the Public Enemy faced teams such as Harlem Heat; the Faces of Fear; the Steiner Brothers; High Voltage.
 At World War 3 in November 1997, Rock competed in the titular three ring battle royal which was won by Scott Hall.

 Throughout 1998, the Public Enemy continued to wrestle on WCW WorldWide, WCW Pro, WCW Saturday Night, and WCW Monday Nitro, facing tams such as the Outsiders; the Armstrongs (Scott Armstrong and Steve Armstrong); Disorderly Conduct (Mean Mike and Tough Tom); High Voltage; and the Barbarian and Hugh Morrus.
 In July 1998, they began a short feud with the Dancing Fools that culminated in a street fight at Road Wild in August 1998 that was won by the Public Enemy.

 The Public Enemy left WCW in September 1998.
 They spent the next few months wrestling for the Ohio-based Championship Wrestling promotion, facing the Bushwhackers in a series of matches.